K-Yevhen/Machine-Learning-Specialization/README.md

 Applied Learning Project
 Learners will implement and apply predictive, classification, clustering, and information retrieval machine learning algorithms to real datasets throughout each course in the specialization.
 They will walk away with applied machine learning and Python programming experience.

-SKILLS YOU WILL GAIN:
-  Data Clustering Algorithms
-  Machine Learning
-  Classification Algorithms
-  Decision Tree
-  Python Programming
-  Machine Learning Concepts
-  Deep Learning
-  Linear Regression
-  Ridge Regression
-  Lasso (Statistics)
-  Regression Analysis
-  Logistic Regression

-There are 4 Courses in this Specialization
+## There are 4 Courses in this Specialization
-COURSE 1
+# COURSE 1
 Machine Learning Foundations: A Case Study Approach

 Do you have data and wonder what it can tell you?
 Do you need a deeper understanding of the core ways in which machine learning can improve your business?
 Do you want to be able to converse with specialists about anything from regression and classification to deep learning and recommender systems?